kshaffer/musicianship-curriculum/musi198-syllabus.md

 ### Writing ###

 * Maintain a public blog and post writings on music regularly (at least ten times per semester).
-* Regularly read and comment on classmates' blogs.
+* Regularly read and comment on classmates' blogs (at least fifteen meaningful comments per semester).
 * Regularly respond to comments left on blog.
 * Occasionally revise a writing based on comments received (at least three times per semester).
 * Maintain a public Twitter account, link to blog posts with course hashtag, and follow classmates (in all sections).